Simultaneous Suspension Control and Energy Harvesting through Novel Design and Control of a New Nonlinear Energy Harvesting Shock Absorber: Energy Harvesting System Description

 Here the first element of the objective function vector represents the average harvested power and the second element represents the RMS value of the sprung mass acceleration, which is used to characterize the ride comfort.

 The optimal design of the linear benchmark can be similarly obtained by solving the following optimization problem with respect to the variable $c_e$:

 Note that the optimization problems in (\ref{eq:optnon}) and (\ref{eq:optlin}) are computationally hard to solve directly.
 Alternatively, we utilize a grid search method where we discretize the optimization space into grid points and evaluate the performance of each point through Monte-Carlo simulations.
-More specifically, for each grid point that corresponds to a combination of the parameters to be optimized, we run $N$ ($N=50$) simulations for sufficiently long time, each of which is based on one random generated road profile corresponding to the ISO 8608 Class-C road \cite{zuo2013energy}.
-Fig.~\ref{fig:nonvslin} summarizes the optimization results where only the Pareto optimal points are shown.
+More specifically, for each grid point that corresponds to a combination of the parameters to be optimized, we run $N$ ($N=50$) simulations for sufficiently long time, each of which is based on one random generated road profile corresponding to the ISO 8608 Class-C and Class-B road \cite{zuo2013energy}.
+Figs.~\ref{fig:nonvslin} and \ref{fig:pareto_typeb} summarizes the optimization results where only the Pareto optimal points are shown.
+Note that instead of combining the harvested energy and ride comfort metrics in a weighted sum, the adopted Monte Carlo method allows us to inspect the Pareto optimal designs to hand-pick the one that achieves the most desirable tradeoff.

-Note in the linear benchmark case, the Pareto front turns out to be a single point.
+Note in Fig.~\ref{fig:nonvslin}, the linear benchmark case, the Pareto front turns out to be a single point.
 Based on the Pareto front, we choose Point 3 as the ``optimal'' parameter set since we believe it represents the best trade-off between ride comfort and harvested energy.
 This choice corresponds to the following parameters: $R_p=0.117\,m,\;r=0.0897\,m,\text{ }{{c}_{e}}=0.225\,N\cdot s\cdot m$.
 The optimal design for the linear benchmark corresponds to $\text{ }{{c}_{e}}=0.225\,N\cdot s\cdot m$.
 It can be seen in Fig.~\ref{fig:nonvslin} that the optimal IPVA system significantly outperforms the optimal linear benchmark design with about $45\%$ increase in the harvested power and $45\%$ reduction in the RMS value of sprung mass acceleration (better ride comfort).
 This clearly shows that our new nonlinear IPVA design can simultaneously achieve significantly better energy harvesting and ride comfort compared to conventional linear designs.
+The same arguments are true for the Class-B road analysis shown in Fig.~\ref{fig:pareto_typeb} where we can choose any design point from 1 to 5 for the optimal operation of the IPVA, e.g., point 3 corresponds to design parameters $R_p=0.132\,m,\;r=0.1012\,m,\text{ }{{c}_{e}}=0.225\,N\cdot s\cdot m$ and the optimal design for the linear benchmark corresponds to $\text{ }{{c}_{e}}=0.225\,N\cdot s\cdot m$.

 To verify that the predictions of the average power associated with the IPVA-integrated system shown in Fig.~\ref{fig:nonvslin} are weakly stationary, the average power as a function of time is plotted in Fig.~\ref{fig:convergence} for the optimal parameters (Pareto point 3 in Fig.~\ref{fig:nonvslin}).
 It is noted that after about 1,200 seconds of integration time, the average power remains within 0.2\% of the average value for an integration time of 2,000 seconds, implying that it is approaching weak stationarity.
 In addition, Fig.~\ref{fig:nonvslin} also shows the closed-form solution for RMS acceleration and average power harvested associated with the linear benchmark (see Appendix for the derivations).
 The solution given by numerical integration of (\ref{accelsol}) and (\ref{rms power}) for 2000 seconds, averaged over 50 realizations, is shown in Fig.~\ref{fig:nonvslin} as well.
 It is clear that the closed-form solution and the numerical integration solutions for the linear benchmark are very close, which further confirms that the solution given by numerical integration is very close to stationarity.